pb111/Inferential-Statistics-Project/README.md

 -	MSE=Mean sum of squares due to error

+### Steps to perform ANOVA

+The steps to perform ANOVA are as follows:-

+### 1. Define hypothesis

+-	In the first step, we define null hypothesis (Ho) and alternate hypothesis (H1).
+-	Null hypothesis (Ho) is that means of all the groups are the same.
+-	Alternate hypothesis (H1) is that mean of at least one group is different.

+### 2. Calculate variability

+-	In the second step, we calculate between groups and within group variability.
+These are defined as follows:-

+#### Sum of square between groups

+-	For the sum of the square between groups, we calculate the individual means of each group.
+-	Then we take the difference between data points from the individual mean for each group.
+-	Finally, we will take the sum of the square of difference for all the individual groups.

+#### Sum of squares within groups

+-	In order to get the sum of squares within a group, we calculate the grand mean for all groups and then take the deviation from the individual group.
+-	The sum of all groups will be done after the square of the deviation.

+### 3. Calculate F-ratio

+-	To calculate the F-ratio, the sum of the squares between groups will be divided by the sum of the square within a group.

+### 4. Decision rule

+-	In the last step, we compare the value of F-ratio with the critical value.
+-	To find out the critical value, we need the degrees of freedom and decided on level of significance (α = 0.05).

+#### Degrees of freedom

+-	To calculate the degree of freedom between the sums of the squares group, we will subtract one from the number of groups.
+So, df1 = k -1, where k is the number of groups.
+-	The sum of the square within the group’s degree of freedom will be calculated by subtracting the number of groups from the total observation.
+So, df2 = N – k, where N is the total number of observations.

+### 5. Conclusion

+-	Now, we will conclude whether we should reject or do not reject the null hypothesis.
+-	We calculate the test-statistic by dividing the sum of squares with appropriate degrees of freedom.
+-	If the calculated value of test-statistic is greater than the critical value, then we should reject Ho and conclude that mean of at least one group is different.
+-	If the calculated value of test-statistic is smaller than the critical value, then we should not reject Ho and conclude that means of all the groups are same.

 ### Assumptions used in ANOVA

 There are four basic assumptions used in ANOVA.
 They are given below:-